Paul Sophus Epstein: Quantum mechanics

+Air and fluid drag

+As well as quantum theory, Epstein also published papers in other fields.
+He worked on were the settling of gases in the atmosphere, the theory of vibrations of shells and plates and the absorption of sound in fogs and suspensions.

+Epstein calculated in 1924 the drag on a sphere moving in a gas in the rarefied (i.e., high, or at least not small, Knudsen number) flow regime.
+This calculation was an important ingredient in improved measurements of the charge of the electron in the Millikan's oil drop experiment, as cited and described as "masterly" by Millikan himself in his review paper of 1930.
+Epstein's important result is now known as Epstein drag in honor of his work.

+Continental drift

-In 1920 Epstein calculated the effect of Polflucht as a possible causing force of Wegener's continental drift.
-His value was about 10^-6 of the gravitational force.
+Epstein calculated the effect of Polflucht in 1920 as a possible causing force of Alfred Wegener's continental drift.
+His value was about 10−6 of the gravitational force.
 Some years later other geophysicists could show that the Polflucht force is far too weak to cause plate tectonics.
 The toughness of the sublayers of the Earth's crust is much more stronger than assumed by Epstein.

-In 1930 he was elected a member of the National Academy of Sciences.
-In 1930, Epstein married Alice Emelie Ryckman, and the couple had a daughter Sari (Mittelbach).
-After World War II, concerned that some young American intellectuals were becoming attracted to communism, he joined the American Committee for Cultural Freedom and in 1951 he served as one of the three US delegates to the seminar the Congress held in Strasbourg.